 Yes, Bioanalytical Chemistry does count as an upper division analytical chemistry course, but it is not considered as a "lab course".
-If the other three upper division courses include one lab course such as CH 337 or CH 324, than CH 424 works for the minor.
-Currently there are no plans to teach this course during the 2003-2004 academic year and possibly after that.
+If the other three upper-division courses include one lab course such as CH 337 or CH 324, then CH 424 works for the minor.
+Currently, there are no plans to teach this course during the 2003-2004 academic year and possibly after that.

 I took CH 331, 335, 336, 337, and CH 338 at UO after taking a year of general chemistry.
 Am I done with my chemistry minor as I have way over 27 credits in chemistry?

 No, you need one more course because all your upper division chemistry courses are in organic chemistry and one of your courses must be in another area of chemistry such as analytical, inorganic, or physical chemistry.

 Is it true that I can not use the chemistry classes for a minor as well as the aquatic bio option?

 From the point of view of chemistry, the minor is based only on the CH courses you take and is independent of whether the courses are required by another department or the University.
 However, there is also a University rule that the same courses cannot be used for an option in one department and a minor in another department.
 Hence, the student must decide if they want the option or the minor.
 The home department may allow the chemistry minor to substitute for the option.
 This decision can only be made the student's adviser in his/her major department.

 I took a general chemistry sequence at an at an Oregon Community College (or UO, PSU, SOU).
 Will these courses count for the minor?